nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 draft: true
 ---

-# Migrate to Content x UI v3
+# How to upgrade your Nuxt UI Pro documentation to Content and UI v3

 **2025 kicks off with the power of 3!**